JacquelineCl/Credit_Risk_Analysis/README.md

 ![credit_risk_model_comparison](https://github.com/JacquelineCl/Credit_Risk_Analysis/blob/aa8e0da126e24a076ce8b09310868b8cdbf3b93a/Resources/credit_risk_model_comparision.png)

 ## Summary
 The model that performed the best at predicting true high_risk accounts was the was eec_model, with a 0.09 precision score.
-As this model accuratly predicts high-risk loand only 9% of the time, I would not recommend using any of these models at this time.
+As this model accuratly predicts high-risk loans only 9% of the time, I would not recommend using any of these models at this time.
 Instead, I would recomment training of the eec_model with additional loan data.